 - Is your partner young enough and healthy enough to be a long-term guardian for your child?

 If you decide to name your partner as guardian, it is important to have this conversation with him or her before you pass.
 You will want to make sure that any questions or issues are addressed now, while they are still able to be resolved.

+When creating your estate plan, you will need to appoint a guardian for your minor children.
+Consider carefully whether your life partner is the ideal choice.
 We are happy to assist you with this and any other questions that arise as you create your estate plan.
 We encourage you to view our client testimonials page today to learn more about how we have helped many other families create their ideal estate plans.